-Type of Policy: Administrative Policy Owner: Budget, Planning and Administration Contact Name: Lisa Godfrey Contact Title: Dir-Institute & Capital Plan Budget Mgt Contact Email: lisa.godfrey@business.gatech.edu Reason for Policy: Units have the option to budget estimated Tuition Differentials and Study Abroad Program revenues for the current fiscal year in September.
+Contact Title: Dir-Institute & Capital Plan Budget Mgt Contact Email: lisa.godfrey@business.gatech.edu

+Units have the option to budget estimated Tuition Differentials and Study Abroad Program revenues for the current fiscal year in September.
 This allows use of funds before the actual revenues for Fall and Spring are known.